veo-labs/openveo-core/docs/developers/back-end.md

 OpenVeo back end is an [AngularJS](https://angularjs.org/) single page application served on **/be**.

-The back end relies on a couple of libraries :
+The back end relies on a couple of libraries:

 - **angular-route** to perform single page application routing
 - **angular-animate** for CSS animations